 |How to access:||Priority Pass membership, walk in $50/2 hours|

-This is a very large and comfortable lounge.
+This is a very large and comfortable airport lounge in Vancouver YVR.
 Some areas of the lounge are often reserved for access by premium travelers on specific airlines.
+When we accessed this lounge in 2019 one large section was reserved, although there was plenty of room for everyone in other parts of the lounge.

-We accessed this lounge in February 2019 before our trip to Cancun and found many different food options.
+We accessed this YVR lounge in February 2019 before our trip to Cancun and found many different food options.
 It was not at all crowded when we visited.
-The lounge was clean and comfortable.
+This Vancouver Airport priority pass lounge was clean and comfortable.
 There are great views from the large windows out onto the tarmac at YVR.
 I can imagine easily spending many hours in this comfortable lounge.

 Skyteam Lounge YVR – Level 3, near gate 53.